Ty Cobb: 1911–1914

 On May 15, 1912, Cobb assaulted a heckler, Claude Lucker (often misspelled as Lueker), in the stands in New York's Hilltop Park where the Tigers were playing the Highlanders.
 Lucker, described by baseball historian Frank Russo as "a Tammany Hall lackey and two-bit punk," often berated Cobb when Detroit visited New York.
 In this game, the two traded insults through the first couple of innings.
 Cobb at one point went to the Highlander dugout to look for the Highlanders' owner to try to have Lucker ejected from the game, but his search was in vain.
 He also asked for the police to intervene, but they refused.
 The situation climaxed when Lucker allegedly called Cobb a "half-nigger."
 Cobb, in his discussion of the incident in the Holmes biography, avoided such explicit words but alluded to Lucker's epithet by saying he was "reflecting on my mother's color and morals."
 He went on to state that he warned Highlander manager Harry Wolverton that if something was not done about that man, there would be trouble.
 No action was taken.
 At the end of the sixth inning, after being challenged by teammates Sam Crawford and Jim Delahanty to do something about it, Cobb climbed into the stands and attacked Lucker, who it turned out was handicapped (he had lost all of one hand and three fingers on his other hand in an industrial accident).
-Some onlookers shouted at him to stop because the man had no hands, to which Cobb reportedly retorted, "I don't care if he got no feet!"
+Some onlookers shouted at him to stop because the man had no hands, to which Cobb reportedly retorted, "I don't care if he's got no feet!"
 According to Russo, the crowd cheered Cobb on in the fight.
-Though extremely rare in the 21st century, attacking fans was not so unusual an activity in the early years of baseball.
-Other notable baseball stars who assaulted heckling fans include Babe Ruth, Cy Young, Rube Waddell, Kid Gleason, Sherry Magee, and Fred Clarke.
+Virtually unheard of nowadays, attacking fans was not so rare in that era of the early 20th century.
+Other notable baseball stars who assaulted hecklers included Babe Ruth, Cy Young, Rube Waddell, Kid Gleason, Sherry Magee, and Fred Clarke.